Quantifying the overall effect of biotic interactions on species distributions along environmental gradients: Mathematical details on the model

 In this section, we slightly modify the model to handle cases where either there are species with tight environmental niches or where the metanetwork $G^\star$ contains edges between species with incompatible environmental niches (which would be a nonsense).
 Indeed, we aim at estimating Eltonian effects only when species are in their Grinnelian niche.

 We introduce a binary matrix $C=(C_{il})_{i \in V^\star, 1\le l\le L}$ that encodes the possibility for species $i$ to be present at location $l$ given its niche properties.
-The matrix $C$ is called a \emph{compatibility matrix}.
-It is supposed to be fixed and known.
-In practice, it is either obtained from expert knowledge, otherwise taken as the realized niche of each species.
+The matrix $C$ is called a \emph{compatibility matrix}. \blue{For the model's presentation,} it is supposed to be fixed and known. \blue{In practice, it is either obtained from expert knowledge, otherwise built from the realized niche of each species (our implementation in the function \texttt{elgrin} will pre-estimate the compatibility matrix from realized niche before fitting the model)}.
 In the latter case, for any species $i$, at each location $l$ and for each covariate $d$, relying on the observation set $\{\xil\}_{i,l}$, we set

 where location $l$ is characterized by an environmental covariate vector $W_l=(W_{l1},\dots,W_{lD})$.
 Naturally, if $\Xil=1$ then $C_{il}=1$.

 Relying on the compatibility matrix, at each location $l$ we restrict our attention to species compatible with the environment at this location.
 In particular, we now impose that $\Xil=0$ whenever $C_{il}=0$.
 Thus the probability distribution of the species in ELGRIN is modified as follows